 The first two parameters, x and y, into the function t.test are the two variables that we are comparing.
-As each variable is a member of the dataset named fatalities, we access each one by first naming the dataset, typing a dollar sign (\$), then specifying which variable in the dataset we are referring to.
+As each variable is a member of the data frame named fatalities, we access each one by first naming the name of the data frame, typing a dollar sign (\$), then specifying which variable in the data frame we are referring to.